BlafKing/sd-civitai-browser-plus/README.md

 * File deletion now uses both SHA256 and file name to detect correct file.
 * Fixed a bug where the default file was incorrect when selecting a model.
+* Fixed a bug where Next Page caused an error when changing content type.
+* Added settings option to toggle automatically inserting 2 default sub folders.

 ---
 <h3>v1.12</h3>